JSLibraryDirectory/webiny-js/packages/webiny-client-ui-material/src/Grid/README.md

 <a href="https://material.io/design/layout/responsive-layout-grid.html#columns-gutters-margins" target="_blank">https://material.io/design/layout/responsive-layout-grid.html#columns-gutters-margins</a>

 ### Description
-Use `Grid` and `Grid.Cell` components to display content and UI in an organized and responsive way.
+Use `Grid` and `Cell` components to display content and UI in an organized and responsive way.

 ### Import
 ```js